lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 PCManFM-Qt (PCMan File Manager) is a file manager application ported to Qt after the original developed by Hong Jen Yee from Taiwan which is meant to be a replacement for Nautilus, Konqueror and Thunar.

 Features:
- - tabs
+ - Tabs
- - bookmarks
+ - Bookmarks
- - places sidebar with removable media or directory tree
+ - Places sidebar with removable media or directory tree
  - Ability to eject removable media
  - Ability to mount other filesystesms internally.